Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Options
 ^^^^^^^

+**containedGroupLabel**

+Label used to describe a contained group on the add button.
+Defaults to sub-group.

+**editPath**

+Path to the group edit page.

 **group_id**

 ID of the group to load data for, if fixed.
 If not set, then the group ID is obtained from a URL